All information in the PDF is also available on this site.

 The second and third criteria recognize overall competitiveness by achieving medals in categories with more entries than others.

-Winners of the GABF medals will be announced on Saturday at the GABF Awards Ceremony at the Bellco Theatre in the Colorado Convention Center.
+Winners of the GABF medals will be announced on Saturday at the GABF Awards Ceremony at the Colorado Convention Center.
 Winners of the Brewing Company of the Year and Brewmaster of the Year awards will also be announced at this time.
 Lists of medal winners and the number of entries in each category will be available after the winners have been announced.

 The Great American Beer Festival held its first competitive judging in 1987.
 The GABF invites industry professionals to sit together in small groups and, without knowing the brand or brewery name, evaluate beers in defined style categories.
 The ultimate goal of the GABF Judge Panel is to identify up to three world class beers that best represent each beer style category as described and adopted by the GABF.
 Brewers entering beers into the GABF competition should carefully review the category and subcategory designations before registering their beer.
 Each brand may be entered only once.
 If a brand is entered more than once in the GABF, it will be disqualified from the competition.
 It is imperative that beers are entered into the proper category and subcategory since judges evaluate beers on the basis of these category and subcategory descriptions.